mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/coda-enterprise-connector.md

 - Use [Semantic search](semantic-index-for-copilot.md) in Copilot to enable users to find relevant content.

 ## Limitations
-- **Supported Edition**: This Connector is exclusively compatible with Coda Enterprise edition.
+- Support the Enterprise edition as this connector is exclusively compatible with Coda Enterprise edition.
-- **Unsupported Edition**: Coda Free, Pro and Team Edition are not supported now due to Coda API restrictions on those editions.
+- Exclude Coda Free, Pro, and Team editions, as they are not supported due to Coda API restrictions on those editions.

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
-- **Coda Org Administrator account**: To setup the Microsoft Coda Enterprise connector, you need an Coda Org administrator account to obtain the API Token to index content of your organization.
+- **Coda Org Administrator account**: To setup the Coda Enterprise Microsoft Graph connector, you need an Coda Org administrator account to obtain the API Token to index content of your organization.
 - **API Key**: Coda Enterprise supports API token authentication.
 The Coda API token can be obtained from the **Account settings** page of the Coda Org administrator.

 ### 1. Display name